teoberbic/csc302fa24-berbic-project/README.md

 ```

+# Usage

-## Usage
+## Starting the Application
-Starting the Application: Launch your local server and navigate to the following URLs:
+1. Launch your local server.
+2. Navigate to the following URLs for specific views:
-index.html for the calendar view of your to-do items.
+   - **`index.html`**: Calendar view of your to-do items.
-ideas.html for managing ideas.
+   - **`ideas.html`**: Manage your ideas.
-todo.html for managing to-do items.
+   - **`todo.html`**: Manage your to-do items.

-Adding, Updating, Deleting Items: Each page provides a form and buttons for adding, updating, and deleting items.
+## Adding, Updating, and Deleting Items
+- Each page includes forms and buttons to add, update, and delete items.
+- The interface allows for seamless management of ideas and to-do items.

+## Database Synchronization
-Database Synchronization: JavaScript and AJAX are used to fetch items from the database on page load.
-Actions such as adding, updating, and deleting send AJAX requests to router.php, which routes requests to the corresponding API endpoints in /api.
+- JavaScript and AJAX handle data fetching and synchronization:
+  - On page load, items are fetched from the database.
+  - Actions such as adding, updating, and deleting send AJAX requests to `router.php`.
+  - These requests are routed to the appropriate API endpoints in the `/api` folder.

 # API Endpoints